 Castle Meadow Road

 The Archives building fronts onto Wilford Street.
-We are next door to the Magistrates Court, and the HMRC Buildings (formerly Inland Revenue) are across the road.
+We are next door to the Magistrates Court and the HMRC Buildings (formerly Inland Revenue) are across the road.

-The Archives building is a five minutes walk from Nottingham Railway Station and the Broadmarsh Bus Station.
+The Archives building is a five minute walk from Nottingham Railway Station and the Broadmarsh Bus Station.
 Plan your journey using public transport.

 - fully accessible search room

-- magnifying glasses are available to borrow from reception.
+- magnifying glasses are available to borrow from reception

 Guide dogs are permitted in all areas of the search room.